Becoming Sidelined: Creating a Healthy Identity Beyond the Game

 Your journey isn’t over.
 The question is what’s next for you?
 How will you pick yourself up, dust yourself off, and make the mental shift to apply these qualities to a new arena?

 If you are a sidelined athlete and this article has resonated with you, we’d love to hear your thoughts.
 Shoot us a message HERE and tell us what you’re processing.
-Keep following our posts for an upcoming article on the value of harnessing the athletic mindset to conquer new challenges by reading this feature: Beyond the Game: The Power of Mental Vigilance in Overcoming Challenges.
+Learn more on the value of harnessing the athletic mindset to conquer new challenges by reading this feature: Beyond the Game: The Power of Mental Vigilance in Overcoming Challenges.